CRM Design: 7 Best Practices

 The result

-Post-collaboration, Xilo boasted a sleek and modern interface that enhanced usability and user satisfaction.
+Post-collaboration, Xilo boasted a sleek and modern UI that enhanced usability and user satisfaction.
 The platform's functionality was significantly improved, leading to increased user engagement and a more robust positioning in the industry.

 What we did